EKGF/dprod/examples/observability-ports/README.md

 }
 ```

-Given that our schema defines the class for an observation, we can use that to
+Given that the schema defines the class for an observation, it can be used to
 find all observability ports on data product like this:

 ```text
 [https://y.com/data-product/uk-bonds/port/2024-observability] >> isAccessServiceOf >> isDistributionOf >> conformsTo >> https://y.com/schema/ObservabilityLog
 ```

-In Linked Data we would use a SPARQL query to do that:
+In Linked Data a SPARQL query would do that:

 ```sparql
 SELECT ?port